fenok/galaxis/README.md

 -   Think in redux way. `toCache` should work like reducer. `fromCache` should return the same object every time.
 -   They should never throw.
 -   Return `undefined`, if there is no data in cache.

+### Optimistic responses

+The value of `optimisticResponse` field is used for `data` field when the request starts.

+When the request either fails or completes, `clearCacheFromOptimisticResponse` function is used to clear cache before writing actual result (data or error).

+In case of query, the function is optional.
+If it's not provided, the following will happen:

+-   on success, the cache won't be cleared before writing actual data,
+-   on fail, the cache will be cleared by calling `toCache` with previous `data` value.

+In case of mutation, the function is required.
+Mutations are not cached to `requestStates`, so there is no previous `data` value available.

 ### Cache